Extinct Birds: In life, people are often told that they only realize the true value of something when it goes missing from their lives.

 - This bird was very distinct because it somehow resembles the Dutch flag with its white feathers around its head, breast, and neck, blue body feathers, and red tail.

-- Like the Dodo bird also native to Mauritius, this blue pigeon have gone extinct due to human colonization on the islands in the 1600s.
+- Like the Dodo bird, also native to Mauritius, this blue pigeon has gone extinct due to human colonization of the islands in the 1600s.

 17. Elephant Bird (†Aepyornis maximus)

-- The Elephant bird is considered as the largest bird that ever existed.
+- The Elephant bird is considered the largest bird ever.
 Like its close relatives, the emus and ostriches, this bird had a massive physique and sharp claws.
 However, this bird was not capable of running swiftly and even flying.

 - Scientists believed that the extinction of this species in the 1700s was mainly because of human exploitation.
-This bird had eggs big enough to feed an entire family; hence it is no wonder that they were hunted for food source.
+This bird had eggs big enough to feed an entire family; hence, it is no wonder that they were hunted for food.

 18. Marianne White Eye (†Zosterops semiflavus)